rohitchavan-git/gitKraken-User-Guide/README.md

 5. Install GitKraken: https://www.gitkraken.com/download
 6. Sign into GitKraken using your Github account

-# Part 1: Working Locally
+# Chapter 1: Working Locally
 1. Open GitKraken
 2. Click (2) in the top left corner to initialize a new repository.
 3. Go to Init, and create a "Local Only" repository.
 Create a folder called "git-stuff" and set it as your "New repository path".
 Click "Create Repository"